pjortizltc/CSS/README.md

 # CSS
 Working CSS Projects.
-This is an example from the CSS Springboard Bootcamp with USF
+These are some sample of some of the work practiced during the USF bootcamp